JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 X2Go client gives me a full X11 graphics interface and its reasonably fast.

 I've installed Uboot SPL and UBoot to the onboard SPI Flash.
 So no need for the SD card to get into Linux unless SPI gets corrupted.
 These have remained untouched through all of my Xv6 debug sessions by virtue of using the provided SBI facilities and Uboot to either launch XV6 or its (supervisor) Jtag environment to load into and run from there.

-Xv6 is not transitioning from machine mode to supervisor mode and there are 'enough privs' enabled by uboot to do anything we need memory, interrupt or IO wise.
-My thinking here is that if Linux runs, so can we!
+Starting from uboot which is already in supervisor mode, Xv6 doesnt need code to transition from machine mode to supervisor mode.
+There are 'enough privs' enabled by uboot to do anything we need memory, interrupt or IO wise.

+My thinking here is that if Linux can run following uboot, so can we!

-## My Debian Linux setup on Unmatched
+## Debian Linux setup on Unmatched

 When not running xv6, I'm running Debian Linux installed on a NVMe SSD.

-I'll try to follow up with info on how all of that got set up in case its relevent or useful but I believe this code will run fine when loaded from the uboot prompt of the SD Card.
+If there is interest, I'll try to follow up with info on how all of that got set up.

 What I can say is that it was surprisingly easy to get Debian (SID) running with its vast prebuilt packages available.
 The only downside presently is that since RISCV is only supported with their SID (experimental) release its hard to reference a particular stable release in case the latest has some problem.

-## Jtag curiosities with Linux (not XV6 related)
+## Jtag curiosities with Linux

 Its cool to start Jtag while running Linux.
 I can easily see whats happening under the hood.
 For example, Hart 0 is happily still running in OpenSBI (at a wfi instruction) and the 4 other harts are doing all kinds of stuff with their own page tables.
 Debugging Linux